 While walking the streets of Como we discovered many treasures including the Como Cathedral.
 This gothic catholic cathedral dedicated to the Assumption of the Blessed Mary is unbelievably ornate.
 We also walked through the shopping piazzas (squares) where there was a little market going on.
 What a wonderful morning strolling through the beautiful streets along the lake while the church bells rang out all around us.

 Next time, I visit Lake Como though, I think I will stay in the Bellagio area of Lake Como.
 I heard this is area is one of the most breathtaking and picturesque places in the region and called the “pearl of Lake Como.”
+So on our cooking in Italy trip as we began, what better way than to stop in one of Italy’s most famous glacier lake regions, Como!

 Most of our visit to Italy would be in the Perugia, Umbria region, just south of Tuscany.
 I was so excited to explore this new area filled with history, culture and different cuisine.
 After e-meeting Raffaela (Raffa), I knew I would thoroughly enjoy the authentic hospitality and culture of this lesser-known gem considered to be the heart of Italy.